spences10/twitter-bot-playground/README.md

 }
 ```

-Then `uploadMedia` to upload media to Twitter before we can post it, this had me stumped for a bit as I have my files in a `src` folder, if you have your bot file nested in folders then you will need to do the same if you are struggling with `file does not exist` errors:
+Then `uploadMedia` to upload media to Twitter before we can post it, this had me stumped for a bit as I have my files in a `src` folder, if you have your bot files nested in folders then you will need to do the same if you are struggling with `file does not exist` errors:

-Add a requite to `path` then use `join` with the relevant relative file path.
+Add a `require` to `path` then use `join` with the relevant relative file path.

 ```javascript
 const path = require('path')